Are Online Casinos Trustworthy and Reliable?

 Two respondents even expressed a cynical view that casinos preserve the illusion of fairness.
 They said they like casinos that “let you win every once in a while.”
 The vast majority of those who want reliable cashouts simply want one thing: to receive their winnings when it’s time for the casino to pay.

 Many online casino gamblers look at the speed of payouts.
 If a site pays quickly, then it must be honest and legitimate.
-The fast payouts category has two type of respondents.
+The fast payouts category has two types of respondents.
 Those who want the fastest withdrawals possible and those who don’t want to deal with slow-paying operators.

 Good bonuses to many players have more to do with factors like cashable winnings, no fine print, and no max cashouts.